Spring Into Shade Sale — Up to 40% OffShop Now →

 • Feel: durable, slightly stiff, textured weave

 A tighter openness (1%–3%) blocks more sun and increases privacy, while 5%–10% preserves more outward view.
 For patios facing a neighbor, many homeowners prefer 1%–3%.
+Browse free outdoor fabric swatches from World Wide Shades to see exactly how different openness levels look and feel before committing.

 Some outdoor fabrics prioritize privacy, especially for street-facing porches.